 Survey and discussions taking place in Spring 2020 with representatives from community organizations and the research, youth development, government, philanthropic and corporate sectors to understand the prevalence, practices and scope of mentoring programs in Canada.

-To bridge the gap between researchers and service providers, CMP, the University of Alberta, and the Alberta Mentoring Partnership are spearheading a new Canadian Mentoring Research Network (CMRN).
-The CMRN will build a network of academics in the field of mentoring to share research, knowledge, best practice, and expand the evidence base in Canada.
+To bridge the gap between researchers and service providers, MENTOR Canada, the University of Alberta, and the Alberta Mentoring Partnership are spearheading a new Canadian Centre for Mentoring Research (CCMR).
+The CCMR’s mission is to advance knowledge about youth mentoring in Canada by generating and supporting rigorous and innovative research.
+The CCMR will build a network of academics in the field of mentoring to share research, knowledge, best practice, and expand the evidence base in Canada.

-The State of Mentoring Research Initiative and the work of the CMRN will support the development of tools and resources to improve the quality of mentoring services in Canada.
+The State of Mentoring Research Initiative and the work of the CCMR will support the development of tools and resources to improve the quality of mentoring services in Canada.

 Technology is critical to growing the mentoring movement in Canada.
 Work is underway to identify cutting-edge technology that will increase the quality, accessibility and capacity of mentoring initiatives.
 We recognize that these solutions must be flexible, scalable and reflect the diverse needs of communities.